 Procedural rules formally adopted and mandated by governmental agencies or private or non-profit organizations.
 These include what are commonly referred to as big “P” policies (governmental) and little “P” policies (non-governmental organizational).
+Examples include state health board policies, hospital policies, or university policies.
+Policies can also include government regulations, such as those for food safety, or regulations by other organizations, such as business regulations adopted by chambers of commerce.

 Policies are produced by governmental agencies or other organizations to guide decision-making.
 Findings resulting from clinical and translational science can result in new or amended policies to provide a course of action or statement of principles to guide actions to effect change or build consensus.
 Policies differ from procedures and guidelines that serve to provide instructions or recommendations.